verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Most days I'm a museum of things I want to forget.
 - [ ] Art should comfort the disturbed and disturb the comfortable.
 - [ ] You cannot kill me in a way that matters
+- [ ] Love the sadness.
+Like being held by a frozen corpse.